Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 Light Requirements

-Lucky Bamboo grows best in bright, indirect light; a west-facing window is ideal.
+Lucky Bamboo grows best in bright, indirect light.
 Too low light will cause the leaves to turn pale-green from grey-green.
+Keep it away from direct sunlight as it can lead to scorching of the leaves.

 Temperature and Humidity

-Average room humidity is adequate for Lucky Bamboo.
+Average room humidity of 50-55% is adequate for Lucky Bamboo.
 It has no need for high humidity.
 However, if the temperatures are very high, the humidity reduces significantly which can result in brown leaf tips.

 To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Read more on how to increase humidity for houseplants.

 Regularly clean the leaves by damp-wiping to get rid of dust and also discourage pests and diseases infestation.